Conara, Tasmania: Foundation

-Today, with the heyday all but over, Conara still remains an important siding for trains, albeit diminished; as well as a destination between the two main cities.
-The town has, and still remains one of the most unsafe level crossings in Tasmania, with the railway intersecting the Midland Highway.
+Today, with the heyday all but over, Conara still remains an important siding for trains, albeit diminished, as well as a destination between the two main cities.
+The town has one of the most unsafe level crossings in Tasmania, with the railway intersecting the Midland Highway.

 Conara Junction

 In 1872, the Tasmanian Main Line Railway Company surveyed and constructed their government-sponsored main railway line between Hobart and Launceston, which helped to expand the town.
 Due to mining interests on the East Coast of Tasmania, in 1886 the railway company constructed the Fingal line, branching eastwards out of the town, through Avoca and Fingal to the Cornwall and Mt.
 Nicholas coal mines near St Marys.
 The township of Conara derives its name from the Aboriginal word for "coal", although the relevance of this name may be questioned as no coal bearing seams exist in its vicinity.

 Seeing daily services from Hobart or Launceston, as well as freight workings on the Fingal line on the new Tasmanian Government Railways, Conara Junction developed into a railway town; becoming home to mostly railway employees, as well as recreation and housing provided by the Railways Institute.

 With the removal of passenger services on the Fingal Line in the 1950s, and the subsequent investment in the highway system in Tasmania; the railways and their importance in Tasmania dwindled, and as a result Conara was affected.
 Railway workers, who made up most of the town's population, lost work and moved elsewhere, and with the transfer of the Tasmanian Government Railways to the Australian National Railways Commission in 1978, passenger operations ceased on the network and Conara lost most of its rail traffic.

+A new freight rail yard was erected to the north of the heritage station in recent years, as well as the closure of the southern leg of the wye junction.
+The Fingal Line still carries coal trains to this day, mostly headed to Burnie.
+The railway station building and platform still remain, derelict but used for occasional Main Line crew changes.
+The Fingal Line platforms were demolished in the 1950s and very little traces remain.